-- are structured, systematic, and organized processes used to evaluate software products or deliverables in order to identify defects, ensure quality, and improve the development process. - Finding flaws, making sure standards are followed, and improving the product or document under review's overall quality are the main objectives of a formal technical review (FTR). - Objectives of formal technical review (FTR) - Detect Identification: Identify defects in technical objects by finding and fixing mistakes, inconsistencies, and deviations. - Quality Assurance: To ensure high-quality deliverables and confirm compliance with project specifications and standards.
+- Organized, methodical procedure for assessing and raising the standard of any technical paper, including software objects. - Finding flaws, making sure standards are followed, and improving the product or document under review's overall quality are the main objectives of a formal technical review (FTR). - Objectives of formal technical review (FTR) - Detect Identification: Identify defects in technical objects by finding and fixing mistakes, inconsistencies, and deviations. - Quality Assurance: To ensure high-quality deliverables and confirm compliance with project specifications and standards.